Sampling 101: How to Sample Music

-Sampling is the magic that comes from taking a previously recorded sound and repurposing it into a new musical context.
+Sampling is the magic that comes from taking a previously recorded sound and repurposing it.

-When getting started, avoid the temptation to download tons of sample packs and libraries.
+When starting your music production journey, avoid the temptation to download tons of sample packs and libraries.
 Begin by learning the fundamentals.
-Sampling is reusing an existing sound recording as an element in a new recording.
-With more knowledge of the history of recording, you’ll have a better musical palette.
+Sampling is reusing an existing recording in a new recording.
 We’ve gone through sampling’s history before, and we’ll cover similar territory here for context.

 The Origins of Sampling